EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 ## Appendix 2: Feedback
 ![Screen Shot 2023-05-10 at 18 57 56](https://github.com/EmmyAbella444/Unit_4/assets/111819437/ed8462f1-7b2f-4018-afb1-60d9558e9a33)

 Fig15.
-Shows my notes from meeting to gatherfeedback from the client and user.
+Shows my notes from meeting to gather feedback from the client and user.

 ## Video script